In today’s technologically advanced era, discussions around cyber security seem to be everywhere.

 Different types of cyber security mitigation

-Every organization has unique needs and challenges when it comes to cyber security.
+Every organisation has unique needs and challenges when it comes to cyber security.
 Consequently, there are several types of methods when it comes to mitigation and how it is applied to cyber security.

 Another important aspect of mitigation in cyber security is incident response planning.
 Incident response training involves devising an action plan to address cyber threats when they occur.

-By establishing clear protocols and procedures, organizations can effectively handle incidents and mitigate their consequences.
+By establishing clear protocols and procedures, organisations can effectively handle incidents and mitigate their consequences.